jaceroldan/jaceroldan/README.md

 -->

 - 🔭 I’m currently working on Multimodal Deep Learning research at the University of the Philippines Diliman as a graduate student at UPD's Artificial Intelligence Program.
 I am also currently an AI Engineering lead at Scalema.com!
 My current projects involve building various co-pilots to assist in many professional tasks.
 - 🌱 I’m currently learning a lot modern NLP concepts and practicing a lot of my MLOps skills while completing my graduate program.
 I'm looking to integrate the concept of "memory" in conversational agents to improve its ability to converse without falling flat.
+I'm also fascinated with linguistics and the application of deep learning in the space of Neural Machine Translation.
 - 👯 I’m looking to collaborate on anything NLP!
 I've built quite a few RAG systems and chatbots and would like to expand my horizons in this regard.
 I am also currently dabbling in multi-modal foundation model space... text, speech, vision, video — you name it.
 - 🤔 I’m looking for help with advancing machine learning past Type 1 capabilities.
 I'm heavily looking into concepts like the application of deep learning into reasoning, abstraction, and AGI.
 - 💬 Ask me about anything related to deep learning and natural language processing concepts!
 I'm also an avid programmer and constantly looking to improve my skills in Python, JavaScript, and C and get to learn new performant languages like Rust.
 - 📫 How to reach me: For academic things, my university email is jtroldan@up.edu.ph!
 My professional email is jaceroldan16@gmail.com
 - 😄 Pronouns: He/Him